wizardofzos/aoc24-python-rest-zos/README.md

 Every endpoint has it's own file in /endpoints.

-If you want to do REXX, copy the rexx.py endpoint for that day (copy it to d01p01.py for instance).
+If you want to do REXX, copy the rexx.py endpoint for that day (copy it to rexxd01p1.py for instance).
-Make sure to change the class name to REXXD1P1 (or other) and include that in you aoc.py
+Make sure to change the class name to REXXD01P1 (or other) and include that in you aoc.py (see the comments in the `endpoints/__init__.py` and `aoc.py`)

 Also make sure to add the new classes to `endpoints\__init__.py`